Keele Medical School facilities

 Keele University School of Medicine is spread across several sites in Staffordshire and Shropshire.
 The three principal buildings are located at the University main campus and at the University Hospitals of North Midlands NHS Trust (UHNM) three miles away.
 There are also facilities at our associate teaching hospital at the Shrewsbury and Telford Hospitals NHS Trust in Shropshire, at North Staffordshire Combined Healthcare NHS Trust, at County Hospital, and at Midlands Partnership NHS Foundation Trust at both Stafford and Shrewsbury.
 All undergraduate medical students can expect to spend varying periods of time at all of these sites during their five years on the course.

-The David Weatherall building at Keele campus contains everything that one would expect in a modern purpose-built facility, including a large lecture theatre, seminar rooms, IT laboratory, a first-class anatomy suite, multi-user laboratories, student common room and refreshment area.
+The David Weatherall building at Keele campus contains everything that one would expect in a modern purpose-built facility, including a large lecture theatre, seminar rooms, IT laboratory, a first-class anatomy suite, multi-user laboratories and refreshment area.
 The University provides library and information services in the nearby Information Services building.

 Social work, counselling, paramedic science, physician associate and public health students will be based at the David Weatherall building.
 When students are not at David Weatherall, they will be on high-quality placements that provide the broadest range of experiences within primary and community settings.
 Those studying paramedic science will have use of specialist resources such as a fully equipped paramedic training ambulance, the skills labs, anatomy suite, high-fidelity simulation, multi-professional trauma days and major incident scenarios.